-Two TDR cables 52 m (170 ft) deep and two vibrating wire piezometers were installed between Interstate 15 and the pit.
+Two TDR cables 52 m deep and two vibrating wire piezometers were installed between Interstate 15 and the pit.
 A remote data collection system was also installed.
 It included a datalogger, piezometer signal conditioner, a multiplexer to attach the two TDR cables, and a cell phone and modem for data transmission.
 Power was supplied by a 12 V deep cycle marine battery and 20 W regulated solar panel.
-Because the cell phone requires significant current, it could not be kept on at all times.
+Because the cell phone required significant current, it could not be kept on at all times.

 The system was programmed to read the two piezometers every morning, calculate the head of water present in the slope, and store the values in memory.
 It then turned on the cable tester and sequentially accessed and digitized the cable signatures from the TDR installations.
-After data collection the cell phone was turned on and a computer in Sacramento about 350 km (218 mi) away dialed the cell phone number and downloaded the data.
-The piezometer data was plotted using a spreadsheet program and the TDR data with TDRPlot.
+After data collection the cell phone was turned on and the base station computer about 350 km away dialed the cell phone number and downloaded the data.
+The piezometer and TDR data were plotted.
 Data was collected for over a year before the system was removed for installation at another site.